Newtown shooter described ‘scorn for humanity’

 HARTFORD, Conn.
-(AP) — Documents from the investigation into the massacre at Sandy Hook Elementary School in Connecticut are shedding light on the gunman’s anger, scorn for other people and deep social isolation in the years leading up to the mass shooting.
+(AP) — Documents from the investigation into the massacre at Sandy Hook Elementary School in Connecticut are shedding light on the gunman’s anger, scorn for other people, and deep social isolation in the years leading up to the shooting.

-The documents that a court ordered Connecticut State Police to release include writings by Adam Lanza, who gunned down 20 children and six educators on Dec.
+The documents that a court ordered Connecticut State Police to release include several writings by Adam Lanza, who gunned down 20 children and six educators on Dec.
 14, 2012.
 He fatally shot his mother before driving to the school and ultimately killed himself.

+Lanza wrote in what appears to be an online communication with a fellow gamer: “I incessantly have nothing other than scorn for humanity,” the Hartford Courant reported .
+“I have been desperate to feel anything positive for someone for my entire life,” he wrote.

 The criminal investigation ended a year after the massacre without determining a motive.

-The Hartford Courant reports Lanza wrote in what appears to be an online communication with a fellow gamer: “I incessantly have nothing other than scorn for humanity.”

-The Courant brought a lawsuit that led to the release of Lanza’s personal belongings.
+Thousands of pages of documents were released at the time, but in a lawsuit brought by the Courant, the Connecticut Supreme Court ruled in October that personal belongings of the shooter that had been withheld, including journals, also had to be made public because they were not exempt from open record laws.

 Most Read Nation & World Stories